shahednasser/cross-post-notion/README.md

 ### Dev.to

 - `DEVTO_API_KEY`: (required) Your personal dev.to API key.
 Learn how to retrieve it [here](https://developers.forem.com/api/v0).
-- `DEVTO_ORG_ID`: The organization to publish the article under.
+- `DEVTO_ORG_ID`: The ID of the organization to publish the article under.
 You can retrieve it either from the organization dashboard page, where the ID is the last part of the URL (`https://dev.to/dashboard/organization/ORG_ID`).
 Alternatively, you can use Dev.to's [List Organizations](https://developers.forem.com/api/v0#tag/organizations/operation/getOrgUsers) endpoint to find the ID.

+### Hashnode

+- `HASHNODE_TOKEN`: (required) Hashnode personal token
+- `HASHNODE_PUB_ID`: The ID of the publication to publish the article under.
+You can retrieve it either from the publication's dashboard page, where the ID is the  second part of the URL (`https://hashnode.com/PUB_ID/dashboard`).

 ## Usage